Skip to main navigation Skip to main content

 In many instances it is difficult to identify these behaviours as preparing a child for sexual abuse, as many behaviours used by abusers appear quite similar to behaviours seen in normal adult–child relationships.
 Buying gifts for children or taking them on private outings obviously are not always precursors to sexual abuse.
 These behaviours can be difficult for forensic and departmental officers to identify and prove and almost impossible for carers and parents and children themselves to detect, until it is too late and the abuse has occurred.

-For further information on coercion and manipulation and the impact on the child, refer to Manipulation and coercion in the Working with children part.
+For further information on coercion and manipulation and the impact on the child, refer to Manipulation and coercion in the Working with children section.

 Understanding the impacts of coercion and manipulation on the parent